Living in Canada, a bilingual country, I have always had an interest in learning languages, which led me to get a degree in linguistics.

 The challenges of working online

-The biggest challenge with working online has been the issue of Internet connectivity.
+The biggest challenge with teaching online has been the issue of Internet connectivity.
 It takes a lot of bandwidth to run a video chatroom such as Zoom or Skype, so you need to have a good internet plan and wi-fi is usually not suitable.

 One of my least favorite things about teaching online from home is the time difference.
 For example, if my students are in Asia and I’m in Canada, the difference is 14 hours, so I have to start at 5 or 6 am, or teach until after midnight.